-The year 1973, identified extreme by EDI, is just below the RCN threshold of $\epsilon > 1$.
-The years 1969, 1986,1989,1990 are not deemed extreme in EDI, whereas these years are identified as moderately extreme in parts of Germany in Hannaford et al. (2011); the combination of weaker signal and only regional occurrence could be a reason for the non-detection by EDI.
+The year 1973, identified as being extreme by the EDI, is just below the RCN threshold of $\epsilon > 1$.
+The years 1969, 1986, 1989 and 1990 are not deemed extreme in EDI, whereas these years are identified as being moderately extreme in parts of Germany in Hannaford et al. (2011); the combination of the weaker signal and only regional occurrence could be a reason for the non-detection by EDI.

-Thus, we can state that the RCN is able to detect the severe and moderately severe SHY drought events quoted in the literature including less severe or only regionally severe years.
+Thus, we can state that the RCN is able to detect the severe and moderately severe SHY drought events quoted in the literature, including less severe or only regionally severe years.

-5 4.1.1 Droughts: RCN metrics differences between normal and extreme years
+4.1.1 Droughts - RCN metrics differences between normal and extreme years